 Many reported the Adamson has secured or bought the rights to the Checker name.
-Patently untrue, Adamson Industries and its agents merely file a $350 trademark application to the USPTO for the long abandoned trademark of a defunked company.
+Patently untrue, Adamson Industries and it’s agents merely filed a $350 trademark application with the USPTO for the long abandoned trademark of a defunked company.
 No monies changed hands between Adamson and the Markin family, the family that operated Checker from 1922 till 2010.

 Little was seen in the development of the new Checker, over the course of several years Contarino was frequently posting on Facebook.
 Contarino created his own Facebook page and reported on the progress being made to build a new Checker.
 Over time many Checker fans started to doubt his ability to produce a new Checker.
 Checker fans would post the obvious, the company was a restoration shop that had no experience developing or building cars.
 Additionally a significant number of members were frustrated by Contarino relentless effort of buying and hoarding Checkers.
 There were also many complaints about the high prices of the parts sold by Checker Motor Cars.